sf-wdi-22-23/modules-22/w06-ruby/w06-d1-dusk-intro-ruby/reading-ruby-data-types.md

 ruby my_first_ruby_file.rb
 ```

 Great!
-Now let's move on to some practise using IRB.
+Now let's move on to some practice using IRB.

 ## Independent Practice (15 mins)